RomanSchu1ze/-Users-romanschulze-Downloads-Tree-Based-Algorithms-to-predict-gross-hourly-wages-using-R-main/README.md

-Tree Based Algorithms to predict gross hourly wages using R
+# Tree-Based-Algorithms-to-predict-gross-hourly-wages-using-R
+In this project I analyzed the prediction quality of different tree based machine learning methods.
+The variable to be modeled was the gross hourly wage of German employees.